Thoughts and thinking and why your thoughts say nothing about who you are.

-I want to share a simple insight about thoughts and thinking that, when I first got it, was literally life-changing?
+I’d like to share a simple insight about thoughts and thinking which changed my life when I first realised it.

 Understanding this one little thing can eliminate a large chunk of your mind-created suffering in an instant… without needing to fix or change the mind in any way.